 Master bedroom suite with king-size four poster bed and en suite bathroom

 Two twin bedrooms

 Outbuilding with large games room

-Utility/boot room with washing machine and drying facilities for clothes and outdoor gear
+Utility/boot room with a large freezer, washing machine and drying facilities for clothes and outdoor gear

 Formal tiered gardens and topiary

 Private parking for at least four carsOther Info

 Departure Time: 9:30

 A cot is available for children under the age of 2 (please bring your own cot linen)

 A single dog is welcome at an additional charge of £20.00